restic/restic/doc/040_backup.rst

 The external programs that restic may execute include ``rclone`` (for rclone backends) and ``ssh`` (for the SFTP backend).
 These may respond to further environment variables and configuration files; see their respective manuals.

+Security note for linux when passing password via ``RESTIC_PASSWORD`` environment variable:
+Password is still visible to other processes running as the same user as restic.
+Environment variables can be seen by executing  ``cat /proc/`pidof restic`/environ``.

 Exit status codes